 These men shaped the atmosphere and further development of the pharmacy profession in Europe while their counterpart in the United States of America with great contributions were Louis Herbert, John Winthrop, Christopher Marshall and William Procter (Father of American Pharmacy).

 The future of pharmacy

-The trend of pharmacy practice show that the practice is becoming more patient oriented and no longer product based.
-The role of the pharmacist has shifted from the classical “lick, stick and pour” dispensary role to being an integrated member of the heath care team directly involved in patient care.
+The trend of pharmacy practice shows that the practice is becoming more patient-oriented and no longer product based.
+The role of the pharmacist has shifted from the classical “lick, stick and pour” dispensary role to being an integrated member of the health care team directly involved in patient care.
 This challenge has brought about the emergence of clinical pharmacy in the curriculum and the introduction of the Doctor of Pharmacy (Pharm D.) programme to train clinically oriented pharmacists who will aid in providing rational pharmaceutical drug services.

 A History of Pharmacy in Pictures

 - Bender, G. A. (1960).
 Great Moments in Pharmacy.
 United States: Parke, Davis & Company.

 - Olurinola, P. F. (2003).
 The pharmacy profession: a focus on Nigeria: Onis annals of the professions.
 Np: Onis Excel Pub.